linda-seiter/cmsc115/week1_lab/README.md

 }
 ```

+6. Run `SelfIntroduction` to view your output.
+Fix any syntax errors that may
+   arise.
+7. Run `SelfIntroductionTest` to confirm your solution passes the Junit test,
+   which is designed to count the number of lines of output.

 NOTE: The Junit test will fail if you did not name your class
 "SelfIntroduction".
 Spelling and case matter in Java.
-You can't just change the
-class name in the code editor, you also need to change the file name to match
-exactly in the Project Explorer.

-If you need to rename a class:
+You can rename a class in

-1. Right-click on the class file in the Package Explorer.
-2. Select _Refactor > Rename_.
-3. Type in the new class name and press Finish.
+the Explorer by right-clicking on it and select "Rename" from the popup menu.

 Save and close any open files.